Alfresco/alfresco-identity-service/README.md

 ### General upgrade procedure

 For upgrading Alfresco Identity Management Service we are mainly following the Keycloak upgrade procedure.
-We will be explaining how to do it if you are using our out of the box distribution or Kubernetes deployment.
+We will be explaining how to do it if you are using our zip distribution or Kubernetes deployment.
-However depending on the environment you are using you should follow the next steps:
+However depending on the environment you are using you should follow these high-level steps:

 1. Prior to applying the upgrade, handle any open transactions and delete the data/tx-object-store/ transaction directory.